Quick info: Can I relocate with my child after a divorce?

 - Make sure you are moving for the right reasons- wanting to move as far away from the other parent because you do not like him/her will not be received well by the Court!

-- Be creative with the time sharing you are willing to offer the other parent i.e. local time sharing with the child where the child will live with you when you relocate and regular skype/facetime contact with the child instead of just phone calls with the child.
+- Be creative with the time-sharing you are willing to offer the other parent i.e. local time-sharing with the child where the child will live with you when you relocate and regular Skype/facetime contact with the child instead of just phone calls with the child.

-- Be creative with how you are going to keep the other parent involved in the child’s life and how you are going to facilitate the other parent being able to participate in decisions for the child i.e. offer to include the other parent in teacher/parent meetings either via telephone, skype or facetime; offer to record special events; offer to send pictures of the child’s day to day life regularly; etc.
+- Be creative with how you are going to keep the other parent involved in the child’s life and how you are going to facilitate the other parent being able to participate in decisions for the child i.e. offer to include the other parent in teaching/parent meetings either via telephone, skype or facetime; offer to record special events; offer to send pictures of the child’s day to day life regularly; etc.

 Our Various Experiences From Past Cases

-It is extremely important to make sure you object/respond to a Petition for Relocation if you do not want the relocation to take place.
-We have been successful in obtaining relocation without further notice to the other parent and without a hearing on the relocation simply by the other parent failing to respond within the requisite 20 day time frame after being served with the Petition for Relocation.
+It is extremely important to make sure your object/respond to a Petition for Relocation if you do not want the relocation to take place.
+We have been successful in obtaining relocation without further notice to the other parent and without a hearing on the relocation simply by the other parent failing to respond within the requisite 20-day time frame after being served with the Petition for Relocation.
 FL.
-Stat. §61.13(3)(a)7 provides that if an responding party fails to timely object to the Petition for Relocation, the relocation will be allowed, unless it is not in the best interest of the child, without further notice and without a hearing.
+Stat. §61.13(3)(a)7 provides that if a responding party fails to timely object to the Petition for Relocation, the relocation will be allowed, unless it is not in the best interest of the child, without further notice and without a hearing.
 That section further provides that if the other parent and any other person entitled to access to or time-sharing with the child fails to timely file a response objecting to the petition to relocate, it is presumed that the relocation is in the best interest of the child and that the relocation should be allowed, and the court shall, absent good cause, enter an order specifying that the order is entered as a result of the failure to respond to the petition and adopting the access and time-sharing schedule and transportation arrangements contained in the petition.
 The order may be issued in an expedited manner without the necessity of an evidentiary hearing.